-- The accuracy level of Heavy Ion transport can be set through the EVENTYPE card: - WHAT(3) =< -1.0: no ion transport at all - WHAT(3) = 1.0 : approximated transport of ions and recoils (dE/dx only) - WHAT(3) = 2.0: all heavy recoils and ions are transported with energy loss and multiple scattering, - without nuclear interactions if SDUM = blank or = EVAP, - with nuclear interactions if SDUM = DPMJET (and heavy ion generators linked) - 3.0 =< WHAT(3) =< 6.0: heavy recoils up to |particle id| = WHAT(3) are transported with energy loss and multiple scattering, but no nuclear interactions (3=d,4=t,5=3-He,6=4-He) - With many DEFAULTs, there is no transport at all! - Remember to select ion transport and interactions for precision problems (i.e. precision dosimetry) - Remember to select ion transport and interactions if coalescence and/or fragmentation are active
+- The accuracy level of Heavy Ion transport can be set through the IONTRANS card: - WHAT(3) >= 1.0: no ion transport at all - WHAT(3) =-1.0 : approximated transport of ions and recoils (dE/dx only) - WHAT(3) =-2.0: all heavy recoils and ions are transported with energy loss and multiple scattering, - With nuclear interactions up to ~100 MeV/n with BME - With nuclear interactions also at higher energies if rQMD and DPMJET are linked - 3.0 =< WHAT(3) =< 6.0: heavy recoils up to |particle id| = WHAT(3) are transported with energy loss and multiple scattering, but no nuclear interactions (3=d,4=t,5=3-He,6=4-He) - With many DEFAULTs, there is no transport at all! - Remember to select ion transport and interactions for precision problems (i.e. precision dosimetry) - Remember to select ion transport and interactions if coalescence and/or fragmentation are active - Remember to select ion transport and interactions if DPA calculations are requested